-- Conspicuous surveillance and signage: Don’t underestimate the power of monitoring your store and making it very clear to customers that you are.
+- Conspicuous surveillance and signage.
+Don’t underestimate the power of monitoring your store and making it very clear to customers that you are doing so.
 Surveillance cameras enable you to catch shoplifters before they ever leave the store, and signage reminding customers about cameras and your willingness to prosecute shoplifters can go a long way in deterring that behavior.

-- Great customer service: Encourage your staff to greet customers when they enter the store, offer help as they look around, and always staff areas like fitting rooms.
-Reminding shoppers that there are people around to catch shoplifting is another great way to deter shoplifting behavior.
+- Great customer service.
+Encourage your staff to greet customers when they enter the store, offer help as they look around, and always staff areas like fitting rooms.
+Reminding shoppers that there are people around to catch shoplifters is another great way to deter shoplifting behavior.

 - Returning exchanged merchandise

-Return fraud is harder to curb than shoplifting because of all the ways it can play out, but you can combat each form of return fraud with an intelligent return and exchange policy that’s consistently enforced by employees.
+Return fraud is harder to curb than shoplifting because of all the ways it can play out.
+Still, you can combat each form of return fraud with an intelligent return and exchange policy that employees consistently enforce:

-- Require receipts for cash returns: Most retailers do require a receipt in order get a cash refund for returned items, and you should, too.
+- Require receipts for cash returns.
+Most retailers require a receipt to get a cash refund for returned items, and you should, too.
 No receipt means customers can only receive store credit or exchange the item.
-Make sure employees enforce this policy one hundred percent of the time.
+Make sure employees enforce this policy 100% of the time.

-- Train employees to spot return fraud: Fraudulent returns aren’t as obvious as a toaster sticking out from under someone’s jacket.
+- Train employees to spot return fraud.
+Fraudulent returns aren’t as obvious as shoplifting.
 That’s why employee training to spot and stop return fraud is a must.